cristhianc001/Movie-Recommendation-System/README.md

 ## Usage

-The final result can be see in this Render [link](https://movie-recommendation-system-gbft.onrender.com/) but if the server is down, you can run it locally following these steps:
+The final result can be seen in this Render [link](https://movie-recommendation-system-gbft.onrender.com/) but if the server is down, you can run it locally following these steps:

 - Open your terminal and clone this repository in a directory of your liking with this code:<br>
 `git clone https://github.com/cristhianc001/movie-recommendation-system`